lostcomb/Processor-Simulator/readme.txt

 ### To run the simulator: ###

 1. From the `simulator/src` folder, run `./simulator "path_to_program.o"`.
-   An example of this would be: `cabal run "../benchmarks/gcd.o"`.
+   An example of this would be: `./simulator "../../benchmarks/gcd.o"`.

 2. When the simulator starts, step along program execution by pressing the carriage return / enter key.